Azerbaijan: The Caspian Sea

 The Caspian Sea

-If fish and oil weren’t a big enough contribution, salt deposits along the shores of the Caspian are another resource.
+If fish and oil weren’t a big enough contribution, salt deposits alongside the shores of the Caspian are an additional resource.
 Recently, a 5,500 year-old salt mine was discovered in the western part of the country, proving that people here have been harvesting salt for thousands of years.
 There are two ways to collect salt from the Earth.
 One way is through mining or separating salt from the layers of rock deep under the Earth’s surface.
 Another way is by allowing the salt water from a sea or an ocean to evaporate and collecting the large chunky crystals that are left behind as the water evaporates.